-Configuring a SCP User
+Configuring SFTP User Password

-SCP user is used by server diagnostics and tech support upload operations for transferring file to the Cisco IMC Supervisor appliance using SCP protocol.
-An scp user account cannot be used to login to the Cisco IMC Supervisor UI or the shelladmin.
-Perform this procedure for configuring scp user password.
+An SFTP user is used by server diagnostics and tech support upload operations for transferring file to the Cisco IMC Supervisor appliance using SFTP.
+An SFTP user account cannot be used to login to the Cisco IMC Supervisor UI or the shelladmin.

+Perform this procedure to configure a password for an SFTP user.

-- Step 1 Choose Administration > Users and Groups. - Step 2 Click SCP User Configuration. - Step 3 Enter the scp user password in the Password field. - Step 4 Click Submit.
+Step 1Choose Administration > Users and Groups.Step 2Click SFTP User Configuration.Step 3Enter the SFTP user password in the Password field.Step 4Click Submit.